What makes an image realistic?: Universal Critics

 How does our new notion of realism compare to existing notions of realism? $U$ is a particular instance of a no-reference metric since it can be applied to a single instance $\x$.
 But it turns out that we can also use it to approximate divergences by taking averages, as we will demonstrate.
 Consider evaluating the distribution $Q$ based on its average realism score as assigned by $U$.
 We have

 where Eq.~\ref{eq:upper_bound} is due to $Q$ minimizing cross-entropy when the data is distributed according to $Q$.
 On the other hand, if $Q$ is computable (or just lower semicomputable), we have

 since we must have $Q_m = Q$ for some $m$.
 For ease of notation, we also write $\pi_Q$ to refer to $\pi_m$.
 The inequality follows because the terms we dropped from the sum are all non-negative.
-What this sandwich bound implies is that our universal critic works well as a replacement for the optimal critic $T_Q$ (Eq.~\ref{eq:optimal_critic}) if \textit{either} the KL divergence between $Q$ and $P$ is large \textit{or} the \textit{complexity of $Q$}, $\log (1/\pi_Q)$, is low.
+What this sandwich bound implies is that our universal critic works well as a replacement for the optimal critic $T_Q$ (Eq.~\ref{eq:optimal_critic}) if the \textit{complexity of $Q$}, $\log (1/\pi_Q)$, is low relative to the KL divergence between $Q$ and $P$.
 This agrees with our intuition for realism.
 In particular, we are more likely to accept an alternative explanation of the data if the explanation is simple, that is, if it can be described in a few words (or bits).
 A sequence of zeros (Examples~1 and 2) is easy to detect because it is cheap to describe (``always output 0'').
 While the critic $U$ depends on $P$, it is \textit{universal} in the sense that it does not depend on $Q$.

+Note from Example~4 that low-complexity distributions can have both low or high entropy, that is, the complexity (or coding cost) $\log(1/\pi_Q)$ of a distribution $Q$ is different from its entropy.

 As a side note, a tighter bound can be obtained by choosing $m$ which maximizes $\pi_m Q_m(\x)$ instead of choosing $m$ with $Q_m = Q$ as in Eq.~\ref{eq:lower_bound}.
 This would correspond to the \textit{minimum description length} (MDL) principle of selecting models based on the total cost of describing the data and the model \citep{rissanen1978mdl}.
 That is, where adversarial training uses objectives such as maximum likelihood to select a critic, the universal critic can be viewed as selecting a critic based on MDL.